drraccoony/ATMOS-Godot/README.md

 # ATMOS-Godot
- Recreation of the ATMOS game in Godot
+ Groundwork recreation of the ATMOS game in Godot.

  ## Ideal Alterations to original game

  * Better performance
  * Network Gameplay
  * Completed Gameplay Loop
+ * More objectives